bitRAKE/bitRAKE/readme.md

-### Good day, my name is Rickey Bowers, but on the internet I primarily go by [bitRAKE][website] 👋
+### Good day, 👋
+my name is Rickey Bowers, but on the internet I primarily go by [bitRAKE][website] on the internet.
+Typically, I am immersed in research and independent software development.

 ## I'm a student of the universe:
+- 🔭 I’m currently working on something cool 😉
-- 🔭 Enjoy reading science and mathematics papers.
+- 📕 Enjoy reading science and mathematics books/papers.
+- 📫 How to reach me: @gmail.com (use my handle)
-- ⚡ Fun fact: I am a self-taught programmer.
+- ⚡ Fun fact: self-taught programmer, since 1983.

 ### Connect with me: